g-mainardi/PPS-24-scala-path/8-process/sprints/sprint2.md

 We have achieved an extended and modular planner builder, and we have added a partial implementation of two more algorithms for pathfinding: A* and Dijkstra.

 ### Sprint Retrospective
+We have discovered that code can always become more clean and elegant, and design can always become more modular and flexible, therefore improvement and refactoring are a never ending process.

 [Previous Sprint](sprint1.md) | [Index](../index.md) | [Next Sprint](sprint3.md)